fullmetalbrackets/blog/src/content/blog/vim-quick-guide.md

 ---
-title: "VIM Quick Guide"
+title: 'VIM Quick Guide'
-description: "Whenever I use Vim to edit files on Linux, I need to relearn how to use it.
+description: 'Whenever I use Vim to edit files on Linux, I need to relearn how to use it.
 Years ago I found a thread on Stack Overflow with two simple and extremely useful answers that helped me make sense of Vim.
-So here it is."
+So here it is.'
 pubDate: 2022-09-17
-tags: ["linux", "command line"]
+tags: ['linux', 'command line']
 related1: rsync-a-quick-guide
 ---